 1961 ushered in a big marketing change when another record company registered the name “Satellite Records” before Jim Stewart and Estelle Axton could do so.
 So the brother-sister tandem renamed their company STAX Records by combining the first two letters of their last names, St and Ax to form “STAX.”
 The socially progressive company also broke new ground by establishing a multi-racial atmosphere for vocalists, musicians, writers, producers and office staff.
 This atmosphere made it easy to attract and develop top regional talent of all colors.

 In 1962 the Mar-Keys evolved into Booker T & The MGs, which added a horn section to become the house band of STAX Records.
 Otis Redding, who idolized Sam Cooke, brought his singing and writing talent from Georgia.
 Black vocalists and composers joined their multiracial musicians to create a Soul Music signature that had a more spontaneous raw, Southern, Gospel-R&B sound than the more polished sound of Motown, Atlantic and several Chicago record companies.

-[Ed.
-Note: Sam Cooke’s SAR records distributed by RCA, did not consistently produce Soul Music.]
+[Note: Sam Cooke’s SAR records were distributed by RCA, which did not consistently produce Soul Music.]